kannikakabilar/Kannika-Notas/JavaScript/README.md

 parseInt("1999");    // returns 1999 Number

-num.toString();    // returns number stored in num to a string
+num.toString();    // returns number stored in num to a string num.toString(2);    // returns number stored in num to a binary string

+str.replaceAll("Canada", "USA");    // replace all instances of "Canada" with "USA" in str str.replaceAll("c", "");    // removes all instances of c in str

 let str = arr.join('');    // combine elements of arr with empty string and return string
 ```